The Evans Family

 (Talfourd, 1879)

-Evans, a gentleman holding an office in the India House, who then lived
+gentleman holding an office in the India House, who then lived in

-in Weymouth-street, and who was a proprietor of the "Pamphleteer," to
+Weymouth-street, and who was a proprietor of the "Pamphleteer," to which I

-which I had contributed some idle scribblings.
-My duties at the office
+had contributed some idle scribblings.
+My duties at the office did not

-did not allow me to avail myself of this invitation to dinner, but I
+allow me to avail myself of this invitation to dinner, but I went up at

-went up at ten o'clock, through a deep snow, palpably congealing into
+ten o'clock, through a deep snow, palpably congealing into ice, and was

-ice, and was amply repaid when I reached the hospitable abode of my
+amply repaid when I reached the hospitable abode of my friend.
+There was

-that was to eventually land up in the British Museum.
-Lord Byron had
+was to eventually land up in the British Museum.
+Lord Byron had recently

 William created a version of the satire illustrated with engravings and

-Lamb was one of the poets satirised and Charles contributed an original
+was one of the poets satirised and Charles contributed an original protrait

-protrait of himself to the project as well as writing to Joseph Cottle
+of himself to the project as well as writing to Joseph Cottle to request

-to request a portrait of him.
-The letter refers obliquley to the
+a portrait of him.
+The letter refers obliquley to the project of "a

-project of "a particular friend" and an "illustrated volume" and only
+particular friend" and an "illustrated volume" and only much later Lamb's

 CHARLES LAMB AND JOSEPH COTTLE.